The Legend of Zelda: A Link to the Past: Reception

-A Link to the Past and Four Swords for the Game Boy Advance received positive reviews.
+A Link to the Past and Four Swords for the Game Boy Advance received similar critical acclaim.
 IGN praised it for being a faithful conversion of the original, but noted that the audio did not sound as crisp on the Game Boy Advance, and found the frequent sound effects tiresome.
 The game holds the top spot of Metacritic's all-time high scores for Game Boy Advance games with a score of 95.
 In 2007, IGN named A Link to the Past and Four Swords the third best Game Boy Advance game of all time.
 GamePro's Star Dingo called it a "masterpiece", as well as an "important part of the Grand Renaissance of the Second Dimension".
 He also praised the overworld for its secrets and "quirky random characters", adding that playing it required patience and exploring.
 Star Dingo praised the port of A Link to the Past's ability to retain its visuals.
 He specifically praises its "clean sprites", calling its overworld a "colorful, happy place", sarcastically calling it kiddy.
 He also questioned how the series' cartoon style was abnormal for the series.
 Star Dingo called the sound effects "indelible", though he noted that they were "a little dated".
-UGO Networks compared Four Swords to The Legend of Zelda: Oracle of Ages and Oracle of Seasons, calling it "similarly gimmicky".
-They commented that the best Four Swords brought was its sequel, The Legend of Zelda: The Minish Cap.
+UGO Networks compared Four Swords to Oracle of Ages and Oracle of Seasons, calling it "similarly gimmicky".
+They commented that the best Four Swords brought was its sequel, The Minish Cap.
 CNET praised both the original A Link to the Past release as well as the Four Swords multiplayer mode, calling the former a "great handheld port of one of the greatest games ever released for Nintendo's 16-bit system", while describing the latter as "an exciting, replayable multiplayer experience".
+Nintendo Power had a positive review for the GBA version, praising the level design and puzzles.